China Data Center Market Size and Share

 China Data Center Market Analysis by Mordor Intelligence

-The China Data Center Market size is estimated at USD 29.23 billion in 2025, and is expected to reach USD 56.71 billion by 2030, at a CAGR of 14.17% during the forecast period (2025-2030).
-In terms of IT Load Capacity, the market is expected to grow from 7.05 thousand megawatt in 2025 to 9.37 thousand megawatt by 2030, at a CAGR of 5.85% during the forecast period (2025-2030).
+The China Data Center Market size is estimated at USD 29.23 billion in 2025, and is expected to reach USD 56.71 billion by 2030, at a CAGR of 14.17% during the forecast period from 2025 to 2030.
+In terms of IT Load Capacity, the market is expected to grow from 7.05 thousand megawatt in 2025 to 9.37 thousand megawatt by 2030, at a CAGR of 5.85% during the forecast period from 2025 to 2030.
 The market segment shares and estimates are calculated and reported in terms of MW.
 This capacity expansion reflects the country’s shift toward AI-optimized infrastructure, where hyperscale operators are responding to sovereign cloud mandates and GPU-driven rack densities that often exceed 100 kW.
-Rising state investments in digital sovereignty, aggressive 5G roll-outs, and a maturing liquid-cooling supply chain jointly sustain demand, while Western China incentives unlock renewable-powered sites that ease coastal power-grid stress.
+Rising state investments in digital sovereignty, aggressive 5G rollouts, and a maturing liquid-cooling supply chain collectively sustain demand, while Western China incentives unlock renewable-powered sites that alleviate stress on the coastal power grid.
 Competitive intensity remains moderate because strict security certifications and export curbs on advanced GPUs erect barriers that limit new entrants but do not allow any one provider to dominate.
-Operators able to combine sovereign-grade compliance with AI-ready capacity capture premium pricing, especially where rack densities command 30-50% higher rates than legacy colocation.
+Operators able to combine sovereign-grade compliance with AI-ready capacity capture premium pricing, especially where rack densities command rates 30-50% higher than those of legacy colocation.

 Key Report Takeaways